nhzandi/EchoServer-ChibiOS/readme.txt

 Demo was provided by Navid Zandi based on the lwip tcp/ip stack demonstration for stm32f4x7 microcontrollers and with help from Nomados http-server port https://github.com/Nomados/STM32F4Discovery-ethernet-PHY-DP83848-demo-ChibiOS

+This version uses the ChibiOS version in the ch folder coming with the code.
+You can check the version 2 https://github.com/nhzandi/EchoServer-ChibiOS-v2 which uses a newer ChibiOS version 16.1.0